Felix Magath: 2014–2017: Return to management with Fulham and Shandong Luneng Taishan

 On 14 February 2014, Fulham released a statement that Magath would be their new first team manager effective immediately on an eighteen-month contract.
 Magath brought in Tomas Oral as first team coach and Werner Leuthard as the person in charge of conditioning while the club dismissed manager Rene Meulensteen, assistant coach Ray Wilkins, technical director Alan Curbishley, and first team coaches Mick Priest and Jonathan Hill.
 The role was Magath's first in two years and at the time his only venture outside of his native Germany.
 Magath believed that he could save Fulham from relegation and that 12 matches was enough to save the club.
 Fulham played their first match under Magath on 22 February 2014.
 The match ended in a 1–1 draw with Ashkan Dejagah, Magath's former player at VfL Wolfsburg, being the first Fulham goalscorer of Magath's tenure.

 On 15 March, Fulham won their first match with Magath in charge against Newcastle United, with Dejagah being the lone scorer.
 Magath picked up four points from his first six matches and answered questions about a potential resignation.
 On 3 May 2014, Fulham were relegated from the Premier League after a 4–1 loss to Stoke City.
 Magath believed that Fulham could earn immediate promotion.
 He started the 2014–15 season with four consecutive losses to Ipswich Town, Millwall, Wolverhampton Wanderers and Derby County.
 On 18 September 2014 Magath was sacked as Fulham manager after a run of eleven league games without a win.
 He finished with a record of four wins, four draws, and 12 losses.

 After Gerald Baumgartner was sacked by Austria Wien, Magath eventually became the "preferred" choice.
 Spartak Moscow also offered Magath a contract.
 Thorsten Fink and Dmitriy Alenichev took the coaching jobs.
 He eventually took the job at Shandong Luneng Taishan, replacing former Brazil national football team manager Mano Menezes.
 He took the job on 8 June 2016.
 He made his debut on 12 June 2016 in a 2–1 loss against Hebei China Fortune.
 His first win was a 2–1 win against Jiangsu Suning on 9 July 2016.
 Four days later, he got his second win against Shijiazhuang Ever Bright, a 4–0 win.

-He led Luneng throughout the 2017 Chinese Super League, finishing 6th, but left the club shortly after the end of the season.
+He led Shandong throughout the 2017 Chinese Super League, finishing 6th, but left the club shortly after the end of the season.

-2020–present: FLYERALARM Global Soccer
+2020–present: Flyeralarm Global Soccer

 In January 2020, Magath revealed that his time as a coach was over and that he wanted to "help football in a different way".
 In step with this, he introduced himself as the new boss of FLYERALARM Global Soccer.
 Magath became responsible for FLYERALARM's commitment to the clubs Würzburger Kickers in Germany and Flyeralarm Admira, formerly known as FC Admira Wacker Mödling.